Sonic2kDBS/long_term_memory/README.md

 Just be careful as always.
 I personally do a copy of the `long_term_memory.db` file to a separate folder first and rename it to `long_term_memory.cpy.db`.
 After that, I open the copy.
 I always let the original untouched.
 With the seconary file extension `cpy` (which means copy) I know exactly, I can't brake anything and I even can delete it later, because it is just a copy.

+### Why exporting your memories from the SQLite DB actually makes no sense
+This is a part of the readme, you should think about.
+All the Memories in the DB are managed by the LTM and the sentence_model.
+The Zarr directory contains the vector informations where the the memory belongs to in the database and the sci-kit software can search for the best memory to load.
+If you rip this apart by separating the memory from the vectors, you just keep the information, but without the relation to each other.
+It is much better to save the json chat history to use it elsewhere, then to extract the memories to a csv file.

 ## Some potential alternatives:
 - (not merged) [langchain support in oobabooga](https://github.com/oobabooga/text-generation-webui/issues/665)
 - (merged) [SuperBIG](https://github.com/oobabooga/text-generation-webui/pull/1548)